Meyer v. Nebraska: Dissent

+Aftermath

+The most immediate significance of Meyer was in derailing the powerful nationwide movement, motivated largely by anti-Catholicism, to destroy parochial education by requiring all children to attend public schools.
+Oregon voters approved one such compulsory public education law in a referendum seven months before Meyer, and similar measures.
+The Court unanimously struck down the Oregon law in Pierce v.
+Society of Sisters (1925), which was based largely upon Meyer.
+Pierce even more forcefully emphasized parental rights: "The child is not the mere creature of the State; those who nurture him and direct his destiny have the right, coupled with the high duty, to recognize and prepare him for additional obligations."

+Two years later, the Court reaffirmed the holdings of Meyer and Pierce in Farrington v.
+Tokushige (1927), which invalidated a Hawaiian statute restricting the teaching of Asian languages.
+The Court rejected the Hawaiian territory's attempt to distinguish Meyer on the basis that Asian languages were more pernicious than German.

-In later jurisprudence
+Influence on later jurisprudence

-Meyer, along with Pierce v.
-Society of Sisters (1925), is often cited as one of the first instances in which the U.S. Supreme Court engaged in substantive due process in the area of civil liberties.
+Meyer, along with Pierce, is often cited as one of the first instances in which the U.S. Supreme Court engaged in substantive due process in the area of civil liberties.
 Laurence Tribe has called them "the two sturdiest pillars of the substantive due process temple".
 He noted that the decisions in these cases did not describe specific acts as constitutionally protected but a broader area of liberty: "[they] described what they were protecting from the standardizing hand of the state in language that spoke of the family as a center of value-formation and value-transmission ... the authority of parents to make basic choices" and not just controlling the subjects one's child is taught.
-Substantive due process has since been used as the basis for many far-reaching decisions of the Court, including Roe v.
+The doctrine of substantive due process provided the basis for future civil rights decisions of the Court, including Roe v.
 Wade, Planned Parenthood v.
 Casey, and Lawrence v.
 Texas.

 Justice Kennedy speculated in 2000 that both of those cases might have been written differently nowadays: "Pierce and Meyer, had they been decided in recent times, may well have been grounded upon First Amendment principles protecting freedom of speech, belief, and religion."